cern-it-efp/EOSC-Testsuite/docs/testsCatalog.rst

 .. |faces_dataset| raw:: html

-  <a href="" target="_blank">dataset used for this test</a>
+  <a href="https://s3.cern.ch/swift/v1/gan-bucket/person.zip" target="_blank">dataset used for this test</a>

 If selected, the suite will provision a single-node Kubernetes cluster -GPU flavored- specifically for this test.
-The test suite **assumes NVIDIA drivers are installed**.
+The test suite **assumes the NVIDIA driver is installed**.
 Therefore, this test can only run using an OS image that includes it.
+In addition, the selected image should have ``apt`` (i.e Ubuntu based).
 For this test, apart from the *run* variable, the following can be set in the *testsCatalog.yaml* file:

 .. list-table::